AdaCore/gnatstudio/docs/tutorial/debug.rst

 field.
 Click on `OK`: the debugger should stop on an exception (`Constraint_Error` in the file :file:`stack.adb`, at line 49).

-Go up in the call stack by clicking on the `tokens.process` line (frame number 6 or 7, depending on your GNAT version).
+Go up in the call stack by clicking on the `tokens.process` frame (frame number will vary, depending on your GNAT version and platform).

 If you move the mouse over the parameter `T` at line 64, a tool tip is displayed showing the value of `T`.
 You have probably noticed that tool tips,